Patrick Dennis: Career

 In 1942, he joined the American Field Service, working as an ambulance driver in North Africa and the Middle East.

 He worked as an administrative assistant for Eileen J. Garrett and he told her Auntie Mame was based in part on her, according to her granddaughter.

 The first edition of Auntie Mame spent 112 weeks on the bestseller list, selling more than 2 million copies in five languages.
 The manuscript was turned down by 15 publishers before being accepted by the Vanguard Press.
 At the height of its popularity, it was selling more than 1,000 copies per day; throughout 1955 and 1956, it sold between 1,000 and 5,000 per week.
 In 1956, with Auntie Mame, The Loving Couple: His (and Her) Story, and Guestward Ho!, Tanner became the first writer to have three books on the New York Times bestseller list at the same time.

 Working with longtime friend, actor and photographer Cris Alexander, Tanner created two parody memoirs, complete with elaborate photographs.
 The first, titled Little Me, recounts the escapades through life and love of glamour girl Belle Poitrine "as told to Patrick Dennis."
 His wife, Louise, appeared as Pixie Portnoy in the book's photographic illustrations, which included their children, their friends, and their housekeeper as well.
-The second "bio," titled First Lady (1964), is the life story of Martha Dinwiddie Butterfield, oblivious wife of a robber baron who "stole" the U.S. presidency for 30 days at the turn of the century.
+The second "bio," titled First Lady (1964), is the life story of Martha Dinwiddie Butterfield, oblivious wife of a robber baron who "steals" the U.S. presidency for 30 days at the turn of the century.